ScottHamper/Cookies/README.md

 ### Cookies.defaults
 An object representing default options to be used when setting and expiring cookie values.
-By default, `Cookies.defaults` is an empty object, but supports the following properties:
+`Cookies.defaults` supports the following properties:

 *path*: A string value of the path of the cookie
 *domain*: A string value of the domain of the cookie
 *expires*: A number (of seconds), a date parsable string, or a `Date` object of when the cookie will expire
 *secure*: A boolean value of whether or not the cookie should only be available over SSL

+By default, only `Cookies.defaults.path` is set to `'/'`, all other properties are `undefined`.
 If any property is left undefined, the browser's default value will be used instead.

 #### Example Usage: